The Royal Navy’s End of Fighting Sail –

 In compensation for the loss of his fleet, Muhammad Ali asked the Sultan for Syria – a term which then included modern Lebanon and Israel in addition to the country now known as Syria.
 The Sultan refused and in the early 1830s Muhammad Ali, successfully seized Syria, and much of Arabia, in a campaign that was notable for Ottoman ineptitude.

 A mixture of medieval despot and enthusiast for modernisation, Muhammad Ali now concentrated on building Egypt into a powerful and independent European-style state.
 No opposition was allowed and the process was often brutal.
 He set out to streamline the economy, train a professional bureaucracy, and build a modern military machine.
 He not only encouraged agriculture – the global demand for cotton was insatiable – and he built an industrial base, primarily focused on weapons production.
 By the end of the 1830s, Egypt’s war industries had constructed nine 100-gun warships and were turning out 1,600 muskets a month.

 Muhammed Ali demanding construction of modern warships

 In 1839, the Ottoman Empire, now ruled by the young Sultan Abdülmecid, attempted to retake Syria.
 Ottoman ground forces were once again routed.
-In June 1840, the entire Ottoman navy defected to Muhammed Ali and the French Government, with aspirations to regain the control of the area which Napoleon had won briefly, then lost, decided to offer full support to Muhammad Ali.
-This would involve an major strategic reorientation in the Middle East and indeed held the seeds of a general European conflict (WW1 seven decades too soon!).
+In June 1840, the entire Ottoman navy defected to Muhammed Ali.
+The French Government, with aspirations to regain control of the area which Napoleon had won briefly, then lost, decided to offer full support to Muhammad Ali.
+This would involve a major strategic reorientation in the Middle East and indeed held the seeds of a general European conflict (WW1 seven decades too soon!).
 Britain, Austria, Prussia and Russia decided that preservation of the Ottoman Empire was paramount and decided to intervene jointly to prevent total collapse.

 Western negotiations with Muhammed Ali 1839